zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # SwiftUI is slow*

+- Optimizations become implementation details
+  - newer Xcode, faster app! 🏎
+  - there's a limit to how much we can get for free

 - *SwiftUI is as performant as our code makes it so:
   - The more parameters/states/dependencies a view has, the less performance we might get[^γ]
       - Isolate state as much as possible[^δ]
       - Publish only relevant changes
       - Make each view observe as little as possible[^ε]

+^With SwiftUI all sort of optimizations become implementation details that are not managed by us.

+^meaning that our apps might get faster just by building them with a newer Xcode.

+^However, there's a limit to how much we can get for free.

+^A common pitfall

 ^it won’t compute things unless we tell SwiftUI so, from our views definition, e.g. think preference keys propagation